 - Company OKRs are big picture, a top-level focus for the entire company

-Gallup research shows even a 10% improvement in employees’ connection with the mission or purpose of their organization would result in an 8.1% decrease in turnover, and a 4.4% increase in profitability.
+Why is alignment important?
+First, as we argue in our Employee Experience Manifesto, alignment has a profound effect on an employee’s experience with your company.
+But as far as your bottom line?
+Gallup research shows even a 10% improvement in employees’ connection with the mission or purpose of their organization results in an 8.1% decrease in turnover, and a 4.4% increase in profitability.

 SMART goals are tactical and best used to set achievable, attainable goals (which is what the A stands for!) where the success rate depends on the completion of a goal.
 On the other hand, OKRs are “out there” stretch goals that push us to innovate.